 In September, parents are invited to an informal parents' meeting during the first week of term.
 This gives parents a brief outline of the curriculum, school day and expectations for the year in their child's EYFS class.
-An Open Session usually takes place each term for all EYFS pupils.
-This is an opportunity for parents to see their child at work during the school day, and chat to staff about their progress.

 The Foundation Stage Profiles are used as the basis for the Reception pupils' end of year parents' consultation, and reports are sent home to all EYFS pupils' parents, with a copy retained in school for future reference.
-A child's learning journey in EYFS is recorded at school in a Learning Journal.
-At the end of their time in Nursery and Reception, parents will receive their child's Learning Journal showing them the variety of activities they have experienced, and their achievements.
-Parents may request access to their child's Learning Journal at any time.
+A child's learning journey in EYFS is recorded digitally via an online platform.
+Parents will receive information regarding their child's learning and progress.